ItsVaibhavIIITD/Django-Resizer/README.md

 A REST API to add records and resize them on the fly!

+Note - Download/Clone the code from the `main` branch.

 ## How to setup?
 * Install Python 3.8.9
 * Run `pip install virtualenv`